ArKay91/Practice/CloudPatterns/Availability Patterns/Throttling/README.md

 * Type of activity done by users
 * Expensive computational task

-This araises a situation when processing requirements of the system **exceeds** the capacity of the resources available resulting in poor performance and even failure.
+This arises a situation when processing requirements of the system **exceeds** the capacity of the resources available resulting in poor performance and even failure.
 Chances of not meeting SLA's.

-### Strategy depending on busines goals
+### Strategy depending on business goals

-* Auto scalling to match the provisioned resources to the user at any given time.
+* Auto scaling to match the provisioned resources to the user at any given time.
-    - Can consitently meet user demand by optimizing running costs.
+    - Can consistently meet user demand by optimizing running costs.
     - Auto scaling can trigger the provisioning of additional resource and is not immediate.
 If demand grows quickly there is a chance of resource deficit.